marcmarinam/obsidian-fmp/Promotion/Free trial remake.md

 ## This belongs in section 1
 Focus on the impact the work had.
 It allowed us to iterate and release experiments weekly based on different free trial journeys and durations.
 Tailored to specific customer experiences.
+This resulted in an increase of free trial uptakes and coversions (ADD REAL METRICS).
 #### Phase 1
 We moved on from the usual 14-day free trial to offer customers any free trial length.
 This was a major task because a 14-day free trial had been the standard for years and was challenging to change.